AlibabaCloudDocs/ros/intl.en-US/Template/Template syntax/Functions.md

 Parameters

 -   `index`: the index of the object data element that you want to retrieve.
-The index is an integer ranging from 0 to N-1 or from -N to -1, where N indicates the number of elements in the array.
+The index is an integer ranging from 0 to N-1 or from -N to -1.
+N indicates the number of elements in the array.
 The negative sign indicates that the elements are read from right to left.
 If the corresponding value of the index cannot be found, the system returns an empty string.
 -   `start`, `stop`, and `step`: The function obtains data elements from the list based on the specified start and end positions.
 If the step is specified, the function obtains a data element and returns a list every step-1 elements.
     -   `start:stop`: the values of start and stop are both the same as the index.
 By default, the value of start is set to 0, and the value of stop is set to N. The function returns a list of data elements from position start+1 to stop in the list.
 If the values of start and stop are both out of the value range, an empty list is returned.
     -   `start:stop:step`: By default, the value of step is set to 1.
 If the step value is a negative number, the index of the element represented by start must be greater than that represented by stop.
 The function obtains an element and returns a list every step-1 elements from position start to stop+1.